Hotweels94/Challenge-48h_engie/README.md

 4-Finally, any duplicate rows are removed from the dataset to ensure that each tweet is unique, preventing potential bias in the analysis or model results.
 This is done by identifying and removing exact duplicates from the data.

 Overall, these steps help ensure that the tweet data is cleaned, consistent, and ready for further processing( sentiment analysis, generating responses).

+## The KPIs selected and their meaning

+We have several KPIs:
+- Tweets by day, week, and month, to detect the various dates where we record activity
+- Tweets by day, week, and month containing keywords that we have defined to understand the problem of the tweet, to detect the problems perceived by users by date.
+- The frequency of mentions of Twitter accounts, to make links between Engie accounts and other companies, to see if there are problems with other companies.
+- The sentiment of the tweet, to know if the tweets are rather positive or negative.
+- The problem category.
+- The discomfort score to prioritize the user's discomfort.